 Penalties are doubled where a company files its accounts late for a second year.
 Continued non-filing of the accounts can lead to prosecution of the directors and striking-off of the company, with forfeiture of the company’s assets.

-Companies that exceed the size thresholds below must have an audit.
+Companies that exceed certain thresholds below need an audit.
 These thresholds include all companies in the same corporate group, wherever they are in the world.

 Groups of companies that do not qualify as “small groups”, because they exceed two of the three limits below, must prepare and file consolidated accounts.